 “If you smoke and your home has high radon levels, your risk of lung cancer is especially high.” -Surgeon General

-Overexposure is symptom free, and you can’t see, smell, or taste radon.
+Overexposure is symptom-free, and you can’t see, smell, or taste radon.
 But it may be a problem in your home.
 Unfortunately, once you’re exposed, there’s no treatment.
-Detecting radon and fixing the problem are far easier and less expensive than dealing with lead.
+Detecting radon and fixing the problem is far easier and less expensive than dealing with lead.

 Radon can be found all over the U.S.

-Radon comes from the natural (radioactive) breakdown of uranium in soil, rock and water and gets into the air you breathe.
-While levels in outdoor air pose a relatively low threat to human health, radon can accumulate to dangerous levels inside buildings.
+Radon comes from the natural (radioactive) breakdown of uranium in soil, rock, and water and gets into the air you breathe.
+While levels in the outdoor air pose a relatively low threat to human health, radon can accumulate to dangerous levels inside buildings.

 Radon can be found all over the U.S. It can get into any type of building—homes, offices, and schools—and result in a high indoor radon level.
 But you and your family are most likely to get your greatest exposure at home, where you spend most of your time.

 No area of the country is free from risk.
 Indeed, two homes right next to each other can have vastly different radon levels.
 Just because your neighbor’s house does not have an elevated level of radon does not mean that your house will have a low radon level.